zTwistin/project-2-initial/README.md

 ### Details
 * Review material on inheritance.
 If you need a reference, try the tutorial found here https://www.tutorialspoint.com/java/java_inheritance.htm (Links to an external site.)
-* Download the project template from https://github.com/UltimateSandbox/project-2-initial.git (Links to an external site.)
+* Fork, then clone the project template from https://github.com/UltimateSandbox/project-2-initial.git (Links to an external site.)
 * Complete the following programming assignment:
-* Design and implement a set of classes that define a series of three-dimensional geometric shapes.
-The design is entirely up to you, but must include the following...
+* Design and implement a set of classes, based on the UML below, that define a series of three-dimensional geometric shapes.
 * For each shape, store fundamental data about its size and provide methods to access and modify this data.
 * For each shape, provide appropriate methods to compute each shape’s surface area and volume given the appropriate inputs.
-* Your design must include at least one abstract class and one interface (but may include more if desired.)
-* In your design, consider how shapes are related and thus where inheritance can be implemented.
+* You should implement at least four shapes, the 3 specified in the UML, plus one other of your choice.
 * Modify the driver class provided to instantiate several shapes of differing types and exercise the behavior you provided.  (i.e. print out it's state using the toString() method.)
-* You should implement at least four shapes, including a sphere, which is given (but will need to be modified).
 ```
 Hint:
 There are many types of 3 dimensional geometric shapes